SingaporeMotherhood | Baby & Toddler

 Reflections on the course:

-4. Furthering your Child’s Music Education
+Furthering your Child’s Musical Education

-Upon completion of group music courses, some children continue with individual lessons and prepare for examinations by the Associated Board of the Royal Schools of Music (ABRSM).
+Upon completion of group courses, some children continue with individual lessons and prepare for examinations by the Associated Board of the Royal Schools of Music (ABRSM).

-He advised “Learning music is a costly investment.
+He advises “Learning music is a costly investment.
 Don’t do it just to keep up with the Joneses.
-If your child is not interested, it is better to spend your time and money on areas that he is interested in.”
+If your child is not keen, it is better to spend your time and money on areas that he is interested in.”
 After all, music is to be enjoyed.
 There is a greater sense of achievement when a child develops a love for music in his own time and makes it his lifelong passion.

 All content from this article, including images, cannot be reproduced without credits or written permission from SingaporeMotherhood.